ManuCiao10/ManuCiao10.github.io/themes/hugo-theme-console/README.md

 ### ADD

-- Save all the gif online
+- Save all the gif online and add them to the `static/img` folder
-- Connect the url post articles
-- Fix github domanin
-- Add picture old windows to each articles
-- Add finestra piccola new pages